First Time Puppy Owner: Start Off On the Right Paw

 The bed and other furniture in your house are expensive belongings you want everyone to respect… even that adorable new puppy.

 Think about it.
 Your puppy wasn’t allowed to nurse any time it wanted.
-Momma dog decided when mealtime was and your puppy had to show up or go hungry.
-That’s one of the ways your puppy learned to pay attention and respect it’s doggy mom.
+Momma dog decided when mealtime was, and your puppy had to show up or go hungry.
+That’s one of the ways your puppy learned to pay attention and respect her doggy mom.